-Those young men who are appropriate for referral are between the ages of 10 and 17 years old.
-They may be referred by Michigan Department of Human Services (DHS) and Local Court Systems.
-In some cases, private referrals are taken.
+We are accepting referrals of young men between the ages of 10 and 17 years old.
+Referrals are accepted primarily from the Michigan Department of Human Services (DHS) and Local Court Systems.
+We also accept private pay referrals.

-The youth who are served by Sunny Crest Youth Ranch are those who DHS and the Court System have determined need out of home placement in a structured environment that offers 24 hour a day / 7 day a week supervision by staff that have experience working with youth who are at-risk.
-In addition, these young people are in need of counseling services to address issues which have necessitated their placement - specifically issues of abuse, neglect, substance abuse and trauma.
+The youth who are served by Sunny Crest Youth Ranch are those who DHS and the Court System have determined need out of home placement in a structured, open environment that offers 24 hour a day / 7 day a week supervision by staff that have experience working with youth who are at-risk.
+In addition, youth receive individual and group counseling services to address trauma and related issues which have necessitated their placement.

-The youth are also in need of academic support and credit recovery.
+The youth are also are assisted with academic support and credit recovery.
 SCYR works with the youth to develop an academic plan to help them gain as much academically as they can during their stay.